 We scoured the city to find great but affordable Helsinki restaurants, cafés, markets, coffee shops and bars.
 The more we looked, the more great food and drinks we found in various corners of Finland’s sophisticated yet compact capital city.

-Although the Helsinki Finland food scene may not get the press of Nordic neighbors like Copenhagen and Stockholm, the city has a rich culinary history with some the best restaurants in Helsinki dating back to the mid-19th century as well as a thriving coffee culture that dates back to the mid-18th century.
+Although the Finland food scene may not get the press of Nordic neighbors like Copenhagen and Stockholm, the city has a rich culinary history with some the best restaurants in Helsinki dating back to the mid-19th century as well as a thriving coffee culture that dates back to the mid-18th century.
 Helsinki is a city where eastern and western influences collide.

 It’s also a city that embraces style, creativity and artisans – all of which shows when you eat Helsinki food.
 Locals regularly shop at markets for seafood and produce, especially when the city comes alive on the seemingly endless summer days filled with festivals and street vendors.